Frequently Asked Questions

 • Animal Flow is a very fun way to train that only uses your bodyweight to gain strength and body control.

 You will learn ground-based base positions such as Beast or Crab, and learn lots of different ways to transition between them (such as Underswitch, or Side Kick-through).
 We can then link all these movements to create “Flows”.
-These may be called-out using a specific Animal Flow language, or can be done free-style.
+These may be called-out using a specific Animal Flow language, or it can be done free-style.

 In short, it’s a really fun and challenging way to learn to move in new ways, and develop great coordination.